robsonoduarte/cordova/scala-push-notification/README.md

 Scala Push Notification
 ---------------------------------
-In this simple example we use the (OneSignal)[https://onesignal.com/] Cross Platform Push Notification Delivery.
+In this simple example we use the [OneSignal](https://onesignal.com/) Cross Platform Push Notification Delivery.

+*readme in construction*